 It is taken as a given that most rubies are treated; they almost always have inclusions and the heat treatment improves color and clarity, and in the poor quality stones, fissures on the surface of the stone are filled with glass or synthetic crystal to enable use of the ruby in jewelry.
 It is important that the treatment to improve the ruby is permanent; anything less will certainly reduce the ruby’s value.
 Anything that is too clear will immediately arouse suspicion that it is synthetic; perfect clarity and rubies do not often go together.

 Whenever a “perfect ruby” was found historically, given they are so rare, there are only a few places where it can ultimately end up, a museum, royal jewelry collections or the home of the extremely rich.
-One of the most famous rubies resides in Washington DC at the National Museum of Natural History; a 23 carat ruby set with diamonds in a platinum ring, a gift from Peter Buck, a wealthy businessman in memory of his late wife.
+Arguably the most famous is the Black Prince’s Ruby – part of the Imperial State Crown of the UK.
+Another famous ruby, the Rosser Reeves star ruby resides in Washington DC at the Smithsonian ; a 128 carat star ruby – this is considered to be the largest star Ruby in the work.
+If faceted Ruby Jewelry is what you like gushing over, the Carmen Lucia Ruby, also at the Smithsonian is a 23 carat ruby set with diamonds in a platinum ring, a gift from Peter Buck, a wealthy businessman in memory of his late wife.
 The stone is believed to have been found in Burma in the 1930s.

 Burma was the main source of rubies for most of history but their distribution is now widespread throughout many parts of Asia, countries such as Tanzania and Mozambique in Africa and large deposits have now been found in Greenland.

 DO RUBY Gemstones Scratch easily?